Carbon-Twelve-C12/supernova/btclib/src/docs/environmental.md

 ## Emissions Tracking Methodology

-SuperNova's emissions tracking is built on a hierarchical approach to emissions factors, similar to the methodology used by Industry Leaders:
+supernova's emissions tracking is built on a hierarchical approach to emissions factors, similar to the methodology used by Industry Leaders:

 ```rust
 // Create an emissions tracker with configuration